Importance Of Storytelling For Children In Today'S Digital World

 The importance of storytelling for children can never be underestimated.
 Telling stories to children is a good method to teach them about various things.
 In today’s digital world, this can help a lot.

 “Storytelling is the most powerful way to put ideas into the world today” – Robert McKee, a creative writing instructor

 Nowadays, we spend most of our free time glued to the screens of mobile phones, tablets or other such gadgets.
 It appears as though we are depending on gadgets to not only make our lives comfortable but also fulfill our emotional needs.
 And one result of this is that the importance of storytelling for children has diminished.
 Telling stories always offer children scope for education and learning.

 However, despite advancements in technology, gadgets remain devoid of the ‘human touch’.
 Therefore, a conversation with our loved ones is always special and makes us feel good.
 And has it ever struck you that our conversations with others are nothing but a collage of stories!
 The same holds true about children as well.
 They too love to converse, hear a story or make one and tell it to others.

-To add to Robert McKee’s quote, it can be said that telling stories is also the best way of reaching out to children and making them view the mundane in a different way.
-Let’s look at some of the benefits of stories for children.
+To add to the above Robert McKee’s quote, it can be said that telling stories is also the best way of reaching out to children and making them view the mundane in a different way.

 Sense of comfort and well being: A bedtime story is always a good way for parents to bond with children.
 Listening to a bedtime story from a parent calms down a child by reducing his anxieties and provides him with a sense of comfort.
 So, even if you cannot spend quality time with your child during the day, a bedtime story can make up for it.

 Aids literacy: Listening to stories helps children develop their sense of imagination, which is vital for their future development.
 By listening to stories, a toddler gets to hear lot of new words.
 Repeating these words will help widen her vocabulary.
 So, sit with your child and read books with a lot of pictures.
 Learning by listening to a story is more effective than trying to learn through apps and videos.